daigofuji/jekyll-foundation-6-starter/README.md

 Run gulp to compile css from sass by simply run `gulp` from your terminal within your repo.
 It will launch watch by default. <code>control-c</code> to stop.
 If you only want the css compiled once, run `gulp sass`

-To run jekyll locally to test your website while developing, run  `bundle exec jekyll serve --watch` (requires ruby)

-Your website should be viewable by going to [localhost:4000](http://localhost:4000/)
+To run jekyll locally to test your website while developing, run  `bundle exec jekyll serve --watch` (Requires ruby *) Your website should be viewable by going to [localhost:4000](http://localhost:4000/)

 Github's doc on [how to use Jekyll on Github Pages](https://help.github.com/articles/using-jekyll-with-pages) is also helpful.

+* You may have to run `brew install ruby` and `sudo gem install bundler` then `sudo bundle install` once.
+[Mac OS X 10.11 nokogiri trouble](http://stackoverflow.com/questions/23668684/failed-to-build-gem-native-extension-when-i-run-bundle-install)